beling/book-pl/src/ch17-02-trait-objects.md

 <span class="caption">Listing 17-3: Definition of the `Draw` trait</span>

 This syntax should look familiar from our discussions on how to define traits in Chapter 10.
-Next comes some new syntax: listing 17-4 defines a struct named `Screen` that holds a vector named `components`.
+Next comes some new syntax: Listing 17-4 defines a struct named `Screen` that holds a vector named `components`.
 This vector is of type `Box<dyn Draw>`, which is a trait object; it’s a stand-in for any type inside a `Box` that implements the `Draw` trait.

-<span class="filename">Plik: src/lib.rs</span>
+<span class="filename">Filename: src/lib.rs</span>

 ```rust,noplayground
 {{#rustdoc_include ../listings/ch17-oop/listing-17-04/src/lib.rs:here}}